grgreenfield/parts-unlimited/docs/HOL_Deploying-Using-Chef/README.md

 	Run `chef verify` again to ensure no further errors exist.

-3. Go back to the Chef Manage website, go to the Administration tab, then select the partsunlimited organization.
-Click on the Starter Kit on the left, then **Download Starter Kit**.
+3. Now you will need to get chef starter kit for accessing Chef Automate.
+To get to the starter kit you will need to access the chef vm with the following path https://<dns_label>.<location>.cloudapp.azure.com/biscotti/setup

 	![](<media/download_starter_kit.png>)

+Fill in the required details like above.
+Then once you have agreed to the terms and conditions you will be taken through to a page where the starter kit will automatically download.

 4. Extract the Chef starter kit files to a directory like `C:\Users\<username>\chef\`.

-5. Open the knife.rb file in chef-repo\.chef and change the chef_server_url to the external FQDN (e.g. https://<chef-server-dns-name>.<region>.cloudapp.azure.com/organizations/partsunlimited).
+5. Open the knife.rb file in chef-repo\.chef and check that the chef_server_url to the external FQDN (e.g. https://<chef-server-dns-name>.<region>.cloudapp.azure.com/organizations/partsunlimited).
 Then, save and close the file.

 	![](<media/change_chef_url.png>)